dustinpfister/blog_posts/_posts/phaser-sprite-lifespan.md

 };
 ```

-There is also a special button display object as well that can be used for these kinds of sprites as well that may have been a better choice for this kind of project.
+There is also a special [button display object](/2018/08/14/phaser-buttons/) as well in phaser that can be used for these kinds of sprites as well that may have been a better choice for this kind of project.
 If you are making a rel project that will involve a mechanic such as this, which is common in many clicker or idle style games then it might be better to go with the button class instead of just a plain old sprite like I did here.

 ### 2.6 - Bringing it all together with Phaser.Game